backstitch/backstitch.github.io/_drafts/plugin.md

 *Available to team, business, and enterprise subscribers*

 The backstitch widget allows you to embed your topic page on your blog, website, or anywhere HTML is embeddable.
-With a very simple, lightweight bit of code that can be copied and pasted anywhere and no iFrames necessary.
+With a very simple, lightweight bit of code that can be copied and pasted anywhere, with no iFrames necessary.

 You can activate the Widget plugin by *clicking* on **Widget** from the available plugins.